 If you’ve taken credit cards in your store, you probably know that PCI compliance is required.
 The Payment Card Industry (PCI) set forth a Data Security Standard (DSS) it requires adherence to from any business that processes, stores, or transmits payment card data.
 But did you know that PCI compliance applies when you take credit cards using your smartphone with a card reader, like Square or PayPal Here?

-When using a smartphone, tablet or other mobile POS system, these same standards apply, along with a few situational ones designed in 2012 specifically to address mobile payments.
-In this article, we’ll go over some basic and advanced concepts regarding payment security and remaining legally compliant when processing cards at your business.
+When using a smartphone, tablet or other mobile POS system, these same standards apply.
+In addition, specific mobile payments standards apply.
+In this article, we’ll go over concepts regarding payment security and remaining compliant when processing cards.

 - Security Risks of the Digital Age

 - What to Know About Mobile Compliance

 - Approved POI Devices